goldmanm/peroxy_branching/readme.md

 jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root
 ```

 You can view the notebook in your web browser on the same device as the container with the URL `localhost:8888` or by copying the URL given in the terminal window and pasting it into a web browser.
+You can open the various notebooks and run the the code by going to Cell -> Run All.
+This will save the figures within the container.
+Plenty of online tutorials discuss more advanced usage of IPython notebooks and docker.